larssonludvig/TheNest/README.md

 * Merge repositories for frontend and backend
 * Move backend API from Spring boot to ASP.NET
 * Change so the backend can be run as a container
+* Change so update to items is done in one project.
+Could be done by having get endpoints for items
 * Create a home page that is not the About page
 * Move the site from Github pages to a domain
 * General refactorization on the codebase